 - Estimate the Cost of Materials

 Now that the estimator has an idea of what needs to be done, the next part of his job is to figure out what materials are needed and how much it’s going to cost.
 Think wiring, tools, custom fixtures, and electrical parts.
 If these costs exceed the project’s budget he or she has to come up with ways to save money by either getting cheaper materials or finding other suppliers.

 - Estimate Labor Needs

 Will it take a bunch of subcontractors to do the electrical work?
 Can the current crew get the job done?
-An electrical estimator determines just how many people it will take to work on a project as well as how long it will take.
+An electrical estimator determines just how many people it will take to do the project as well as how long it will take.
 This is important information for a builder to know so they can adjust their timelines accordingly.

 How to Become an Electrical Estimator

 No matter which training path you take, there are certain skills you need in order to be successful in electrical estimating.
 One of those is being great at math.
 A lot of electrical estimating involves calculating costs and understanding measurements on blueprints.
-To make sure you don’t miss anything important when making those calculations, it pays to have great attention to detail.
-Great communication and can time management are also great skills to have as an electrical estimator.
+To make sure you don’t miss anything important when making those calculations it pays to have great attention to detail.
+Great communication and can manage your time are also great skills to have as an electrical estimator.